samsquire/mazzle-starter/README.md

 # Notes

+ * DEBian packages can be uploaded to the repository with the repository-upload provider.
  * SSH keys are generated on each worker and provisioned onto every other node by ansible/playbooks/worker-keys
  * Kubernetes is installed on the cluster of bastion, web, prometheus, vault servers
  * Instances have a volume service which mount volumes using the instance tags -- rather than using Terraform.